 Along with the challenges, there are many joys of transracial adoption.
 The biggest joy is the relationship that you will develop with your child (and, if you are lucky, with your child’s birth family).
 Additionally, the relationships that you build with fellow members of the adoption triad (adoptees, birth families, and adoptive families) along your adoption journey will likely continue to enrich your life for years to come.
-Being part of a multicultural family also gives you the opportunity to expand your own worldview by listening to the stories of people from differing cultural backgrounds.
-And, though it may not always feel joyful at the moment, transracial adoption gives you the opportunity to help educate many people on issues of race, culture, family, and belonging.
+Being part of a multicultural family also allows you to expand your own worldview by listening to the stories of people from differing cultural backgrounds.
+And, though it may not always feel joyful at the moment, transracial adoption allows you to help educate many people on issues of race, culture, family and belonging.

 Resources to help with transracial adoption.

 As with all types of adoption, rest assured that you do not need to raise your child “on your own.”
 There are many resources to help transracial adoptive families.
 One great resource is adults in your community who share the racial or cultural background of your child.
 These men and women can be role models and mentors to your child and can provide a wealth of wisdom for you along your parenting journey as well.
 Invite them to share their stories and their knowledge with your family.
 Make them feel welcome in your home, invest time in your relationship.